 The lesson plans our Antelope location uses were developed by a team of experienced and passionate world-class swimmers.
 From infancy to toddlerhood and beyond, our progressive curriculum empowers your child to become a stronger swimmer.
 Start with SafeSplash during your child’s early years, and watch your little swimmer grow into a strong and confident lifelong lover of water.

 Parent and child work together to develop the beginning swimming skills crucial for learning strokes and promote safety in the water.
-For ages 1.5 - 3 years old.
+For ages 4 months old to 3 years old.
 Classes have a student to teacher ratio of up to 6 parent/student combos to 1 instructor.
 Parents: bring your swimsuit - a parent must get in the water!

 Class focuses on fundamental swimming and safety skills while learning how to safely be a part of a group class.
 Parents may stay poolside for safety purposes to ensure the child is following class rules.
 For ages 2 - 3 years old.
 Classes typically have up to 3 students to 1 instructor.